gudnuf/bolt12-prism/README.md

 # BOLT 12 Prism Plugin

-A CLN plugin for creating and interacting with BOLT 12 prisms.
+A CLN plugin for creating and interacting with prisms.
+This plugin supports receiving to BOLT12 offers or BOLT11 invoices, and paying prism out to either BOLT12 or keysend destinations.
+In addition, prism payouts may be executed manually (e.g., via another CLN plugin).

 ![roygbiv](https://github.com/daGoodenough/bolt12-prism/assets/108303703/2c4ba75d-b0ab-4c3f-a5c4-2202716a04a0)

-_BOLT 12 is currently experimental and you will need to add the **--experimental-offers** flag when starting lightningd_
+> _BOLT12 is currently experimental and you will need to add the **--experimental-offers** flag when starting lightningd_

 ## Background